 But behind the scenes, yeah, he's thought about his second act.
 It started shortly after the premiere when friends started calling to congratulate him on a successful debut and mentioned his tendency to outshine his more gregarious bride.
 "We were cracking some jokes," he admitted.
 "We were just going to call it Barely Cavallari."

-Kristin is still undoubtedly running the show as she juggles the 70 employees associated with her Uncommon James brand, her new baby Little James ("It's the only thing I'm doing that my kids care about, so that's exciting," she tells E!
+Kristin is still undoubtedly running the show as she juggles the 70-plus employees associated with her Uncommon James brand, her new baby Little James ("It's the only thing I'm doing that my kids care about, so that's exciting," she tells E!
 News of the children's clothing line) and her family.

 And she maintains her authenticity throughout.
 Take the season two teaser confession that she and husband of nearly six years "are in a serious funk," as they adjusted to their changing roles in the relationship.

-"Marriage on the rocks, you guys!" she joked to E!
+"Marriage on the rocks, you guys!" she joked at the time to E!
 News' Giuliana Rancic and Jason Kennedy.
 "No, you know what, honestly, I mean, it was important for me to be honest about what we're going through.
 Marriage is hard.
 I mean, anyone who's married knows that its ups and downs.
 And, you know, once Jay retired from football, my career really took off.
 So we've done a complete 180.
 We've completely shifted roles.
 And so it's just navigating this new normal for us."

 That includes Cutler's new status as reality superstar.
 "It's funny because now all of a sudden that he's getting a very positive reaction, he's all in," Kristin detailed to Lopez.
 "He's like, 'All right, so for season two..." and I'm like, 'Oh really?
 Get out of here!'
 Funny how the tides have turned."